okae2204/okae2204.github.io/readme.md

         First Release!
 Why tf am I doing this.

 notes:
-    not compatible with zen-browser for some reason.
+    not compatible with zen-browser for some reason if you're using the site from local files.
 I have no idea why it's not, but I'm not experienced enough to figure it out. sorry.

-    sudo pacman -S firefox is a great command though
+    sudo pacman -S firefox
+    is a great command though if you really want to download the source code